Emily T. Ross - Child Custody Attorney Magnolia, TX

 Generally, a Court will order that the party not appointed the child’s primary conservator have periods of possession to the child, also known as a visitation schedule.
 Orders can also be created to set terms of access; for example, periods of electronic or telephone communication.
 A Court will presume that a visitation schedule according to the terms of a standard possession order (SPO) is in the child’s best interest unless it can be shown that it is not in the child’s best interest or there is another sufficient reason not to order this schedule; for example, it doesn’t work with the noncustodial parents work schedule, living conditions, or other personal circumstances.

-The terms of an order addressing custody, visitation, or child support may need to be changed from time to time if there has been a material and substantial change in a party or child’s circumstances since the last order that renders the current order no longer workable.
-Additionally, child support is subject to be reviewed and modified every 3 years if the monthly amount of support differs by either 20% or $100 from the amount that would be awarded today.
+The terms of an order addressing custody, visitation, or child support may need to be changed from time to time if there has been a material and substantial change in the circumstances of a party, child or other person affected by the order since the last order that renders the current order no longer workable.
+Additionally, child support is subject to be reviewed and modified every 3 years if the monthly amount of support differs by either 20% or $100 from the amount that would be awarded today under the current child support guidlines.

 Enforcement of Court Orders

 Once you have your Court order, each party is required to comply with its terms; a party may be entitled to seek enforcement against the party who is not meeting their obligations under the order.
-Common enforcement issues involve failure by the noncustodial parent to pay child support, failure by the custodial parent to release the child for the noncustodial parent’s visitation, or failure of a party to turn over property on a divorce.
+Common enforcement issues involve failure to pay child support, failure to release the child for the visitation, or failure of a party to turn over property after a divorce.
 If you feel that the other party is not complying with the terms of the Court order or if you have been accused of violating the order, retaining an attorney as soon as possible will put you in the best position to successfully prepare to prosecute an enforcement or defend against any alleged violation.
 You may also be entitled to seek child custody attorney fees in connection with prosecuting or defending against an enforcement action.

 Looking for a child custody attorney solution that makes sense and fits the needs of you and your child?
 Turn to our Magnolia, TX Custody and Family Law Firm for help.
 Speak to us at (281) 305-2775 or fill out our online contact form to book an appointment today!